digital-fabric/polyphony/docs/advanced-io.md

 ```

 The `IO.double_splice` creates a pipe and repeatedly splices data concurrently
-from the source to pipe and from the pipe to the destination until the source is
+from the source to the pipe and from the pipe to the destination until the
-exhausted.
-All this, without needing to instantiate a `Polyphony::Pipe` object,
+source is exhausted.
+All this, without needing to instantiate a
-and without needing to spin up a second fiber, further minimizing memory use and
+`Polyphony::Pipe` object, and without needing to spin up a second fiber, further
-GC pressure.
+minimizing memory use and GC pressure.

 ## Compressing and decompressing in-flight data

 You might be familiar with Ruby's [zlib](https://github.com/ruby/zlib) gem (docs
 [here](https://rubyapi.org/3.2/o/zlib)), which can be used to compress and
 uncompress data using the popular gzip format.
 Imagine we want to implement an
-HTTP server that can serve files compresszed using gzip:
+HTTP server that can serve files compressed using gzip:

 ```ruby
 def serve_compressed_file(socket, file)